sivacoumar-delage/AZ-203/Labs/Develop Azure Platform as a Service Compute Solutions/Implement Azure functions/4 - Implement Azure Durable Functions.md

 1. Open the **local.settings.json** file, add a new setting called **TableConnectionString** and paste the **Primary Connection String** as the value

-1. In the **MonitoringPattern** class, add the following using statements:
+1. In the **MonitorPattern** class, add the following using statements:

     ```csharp
     using System;